 What about when a tenant moves out?
 What is the deadline in Virginia for returning a security deposit?

 Under Virginia law, a landlord must return the tenant's security deposit within 45 days after the tenant has moved out.
+The tenant has the right to be present at the final inspection.

 Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's chart Cleaning and Repairs a Landlord Can Deduct from a Security Deposit and Nolo's article Get Your Security Deposit Back.